 The Camping and Food

 Camping is at remote sites along the river corridor.
 While you are fishing on the river, up to three gear rafts will row ahead of the anglers to set camp up.
 The camping is elaborate and comfortable and the food is both abundant and delicious.
 Time slows down on the river and you will quickly fall in love with the easy pace and gorgeous surroundings.
 All food and beverages are provided on the trip.

 What is included?

 Nearly everything but your fishing license and guide gratuities.
-We'll take care of flies, loaner rods, camping gear, food, and even your lodging the night before the departure date.
-You are responsible for guide gratuities.
+We'll take care of flies, loaner rods, camping gear, food, and even your lodging the night before the launch date.
+You are responsible for guide gratuities and your fishing license.
 We often book your final lodging night at added cost in Helena if needed.

 What is not included?